This information applies only to the Original Course View. Your institution controls which tools are available.

 You can revert a member’s edited grade to the original group grade that all group members received.

 On the group's Participation Summary page, select the pencil icon for the member with the edited grade.
 Select the left-pointing arrow to change the grade to the original group grade.
-The override icon is removed.
-The change also appears in the Grade Center.
+The override icon is removed and the change appears in the Grade Center.